 Modulo Kids focuses on unlocking the potential in kids.
 All children deserve the opportunity to be their best selves.

-We use the British Early Years Foundation Stage and International Baccalaureate programs
+We use the British Early Years Foundation Stage and International Baccalaureate programs from Kindergarten up!

 All our teachers are carefully selected for their professionalism, qualifications and experience.
 They go through Modulo Kid's high-quality training programs and receive regular coaching and workshops continuously through their career with us.
 They are great at teaching pre-schoolers (18 months) to 12 years old!

 About our teachers:

 Did we mention they are also fun, caring and friendly?

 At Modulo Kids we believe in following a professional, well-structured curriculum without getting lost in textbooks.